dsanchez-garcia/accim/docs/how to use.md

 ## Setting up the target IDFs
 ### MultipleZones functions

-If you run `accis.addAccis('mz', whateverOutputs, whateverEPversion)`, you will be ask in the prompt to enter a few values separated by space to set up the desired IDFs.
+If you run `accis.addAccis('mz', whateverOutputs, whateverEPversion)`, you will be asked in the prompt to enter a few values separated by space to set up the desired IDFs.
 However, you can also skip the command prompt process by running accis directly including the arguments in the function, whose usage would be:
 ```
 >>> accis.addAccis(str, # ScriptType: 'multiplezone' or 'mz', 'singlezone' or 'sz'
 >>>                str, # Outputs: 'simplified', 'standard' or 'timestep'